 Neil Ganem received his PhD in Biochemistry from the Geisel School of Medicine at Dartmouth where he studied mechanisms of mitotic spindle assembly and chromosome movement in the lab of Duane Compton.
 As a postdoctoral fellow in David Pellman’s lab at the Dana-Farber Cancer Institute at Harvard Medical School, he studied mechanisms of chromosome stability and the role of tetraploidy in tumorigenesis.
 He started his lab at the Boston University School of Medicine (BUSM) in September 2013.

-Shiyi is an undergraduate student continuing her junior year this coming fall.
-She majors in Biology specialization in Cell, Molecular and Genetics (CMG) at BU.
+Shiyi was an undergraduate student.
+She majors in Biology specializing in cell, Molecular and Genetics (CMG) at BU.
 She joined the Ganem Lab in May 2016.
 She’s now exploring her interest on cancer studies.

 Elizabeth was the first PhD student to join the Ganem Lab, in the fall of 2013.
 A biomedical engineering and pharmacology student, she was the first PhD student to graduate from the Ganem Lab, graduating in May 2016 after investigating mechanisms of tetraploidy-induced tumorigenesis.
 Specifically, Elizabeth identified miRNAs that can enable tetraploid cell proliferation.
 In a separate project, she identified the propensity of the nuclear envelopes of micronuclei to rupture.
 Elizabeth is currently working at Alliance Pharma, a small company in Pennsylvania where she’s happy to be back amongst Penn State fans wherever she goes.

-Tenny joined the Ganem Lab in the Fall of 2014 as a junior at BU.
-She graduated from BU in May 2016, majoring in Cell & Molecular Biology and minoring in Music Performance.
+Tenny joined the Ganem Lab in the Fall of 2014 as a Junior at BU.
+She graduated from BU in May 2016, majoring in Cell and Molecular Biology and minoring in Music Performance.
 After taking several biology courses in college, she developed an interest in cancer research.
-In the Ganem Lab, Tenny’s project was to examine the role of the protein p38 in the Hippo Pathway.
-She started working as a research technician in The Hammerman Lab at the Dana Farber Cancer Institute in summer 2016.
+In the Ganem Lan, Tenny’s project was to examine the role of the protein p38 in the Hippo Pathway.
+She started working as a research technician in the Hammerman Lab at the Dana Farber Cancer Institute in summer 2016.
 Tenny plans to pursue graduate studies in biochemistry.

 Hatim Mustaly joined the Ganem Lab as a second year graduate student pursuing a Masters Medical Sciences at BUSM, Division of Graduate Medical Sciences in 2014.
-At the Ganem lab, he worked on small molecule modulators of the Hippo tumor suppressor pathway.
+At the Ganem Lab, he workes on small molecule modulators of the Hippo tumor suppressor pathway.
 Following the master’s program, Hatim matriculated at BUSM’s MD class of 2019.

 Allison was a research technician and the first hire of the Ganem Lab.
 She joined the lab in July of 2013 after completing her undergraduate degree in Biochemistry at Mount Holyoke College in May 2013.
-She is currently pursuing a PhD in Molecular Microbiology in the MERGE-ID program at Tufts Medical School.
+She is currently pursuing a PHD in Molecular Microbiology in the MERGE-OD program at Tufts Medical School.